ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

         At present, this parameter is intended mainly for testing and development purposes.

 * ``interpolation.field_centering_nox``, ``interpolation.field_centering_noy``, ``interpolation.field_centering_noz`` (default: ``2`` in all directions)
-    The order of interpolation used with staggered grids (``warpx.do_nodal = 0``) and momentum-conserving field gathering (``algo.field_gathering = momentum-conserving``) to interpolate the electric and magnetic fields from the cell centers to the cell nodes, before gathering the fields from the cell nodes to the particle positions.
+    The order of interpolation used with staggered grids (``warpx.do_centered = 0``) and momentum-conserving field gathering (``algo.field_gathering = momentum-conserving``) to interpolate the electric and magnetic fields from the cell centers to the cell nodes, before gathering the fields from the cell nodes to the particle positions.
 High-order interpolation (order 8 in each direction, at least) is necessary to ensure stability in typical LWFA boosted-frame simulations using the Galilean PSATD or comoving PSATD schemes.
 This finite-order interpolation is used only when the PSATD solver is used for Maxwell's equations.
 With the FDTD solver, basic linear interpolation is used instead.

 * ``interpolation.current_centering_nox``, ``interpolation.current_centering_noy``, ``interpolation.current_centering_noz`` (default: ``2`` in all directions)
     The order of interpolation used to center the currents from nodal to staggered grids (if ``warpx.do_current_centering = 1``), before pushing the Maxwell fields on staggered grids.
 This finite-order interpolation is used only when the PSATD solver is used for Maxwell's equations.
 With the FDTD solver, basic linear interpolation is used instead.

 * ``warpx.do_current_centering`` (`0` or `1` ; default: 0)
     If true, the current is deposited on a nodal grid and then centered to a staggered grid (Yee grid), using finite-order interpolation.
-If ``warpx.do_nodal = 1``, the Maxwell fields are pushed on a nodal grid, it is not necessary to center the currents to a staggered grid, and we set therefore ``warpx.do_current_centering = 0`` automatically, overwriting the user-defined input.
+If ``warpx.do_centered = 1``, the Maxwell fields are pushed on a cell-centered grid, it is not necessary to center the currents to a staggered grid, and we set therefore ``warpx.do_current_centering = 0`` automatically, overwriting the user-defined input.

 * ``warpx.do_dive_cleaning`` (`0` or `1` ; default: 0)
     Whether to use modified Maxwell equations that progressively eliminate